-The Xavier Project team has been produced over 180 podcasts that are being disseminated to our secondary students across East Africa so they can learn from home
+The Xavier Project team has produced over 250 podcasts that are being disseminated to our secondary students across East Africa so they can learn from home.

 Our CEO and Founder, Edmund Page, shares his thoughts on how COVID-19 is demonstrating why we need a shift in power to strengthen and empower community led responses.